httpe/simple-raft/README.md

 ## Goals

-- A simple Raft implementation in Python with an abstract networking/communication layer
+- A simple Raft implementation in Python with an abstract networking/communication and persisted storage layer
-- A set of tools to test and trace the reliability of the implementation, including a network proxy to simulate network partition
+- A set of tools to test and trace the reliability of the implementation, including a network proxy to simulate network partition, packet drops/delays etc.

 ## Initial Setup

-For development, I am using Python 3.10 under Windows + PowerShell:
+For development, this repos is tested against Python 3.10 under Windows + PowerShell:

 ```powershell
 python -m venv venv